 Can the Foundation help me find an internship?

-Your Cooke Foundation educational adviser is a resource in your search for an internship.
-If you have a particular internship experience in mind and you are unable to find an appropriate position using the resources on your campus or through a Cooke mentor, contact us at firstname.lastname@example.org or 800-846-9025.
-In addition, the Cooke Foundation has partnered with the National Council for Community and Education Partnerships to provide two internships for Cooke Scholars.
+Use Cooke Connect as a resource in your internship search.
+Your Cooke Foundation educational adviser is an additional resource in your search for an internship.
+If you have a particular internship experience in mind and you are unable to find an appropriate position using the resources on your campus or through a Cooke mentor, contact us at email@example.com.
+In addition, the Cooke Foundation has partnered with the National Council for Community and Education Partnerships and Karel Fellowship to provide summer internship opportunities for Cooke Scholars.

 Where have internship stipend recipients interned in the past?